 If you’ve ever played Overwatch, you know that throwing shade on teammates’ gameplay—and talking yourself up—is a long-celebrated play strategy.
 But that’s not how the average commenter felt.
 “Overwatch cat fight,” “#girlgamer” and “e-girls are a different breed” were some of the Twitter replies alongside the inevitable “I’m turned on.”
 It wasn’t your everyday Overwatch salt; apparently, it was a battle over who could be the team’s Mercy or, if we want to get symbolic, the team comp’s girl.

 “Only girl syndrome” is not a fictional dynamic invented in the minds of Twitter eggs and randos on Overwatch.
 When I was younger, I knew other girls who played video games.
-Despite courting my friendship, neither I nor the superficial group of boys I called my friends invited them to gaming nights.
+Neither I nor the superficial group of boys I called my friends invited them to gaming nights.
 A regrettable part of my teenaged brain clung to social survival: I believed these other girls threatened the one thing I had going for me.
 I was a great Smash player—but, if a girl came along with bonkers Call of Duty skills, would my friends leave me behind?